xcart/xcart-docs/_pages/kb_en/sales_channels/sell_your_products_with_buy_button.md

 	![wordpress_menu_4.png]({{site.baseurl}}/attachments/ref_TEiIdZZc/wordpress_menu_4.png)

-5. Buy button is now visible as a widget:
+5. The Buy button is now visible as a widget:

 	![wordpress_menu_5.png]({{site.baseurl}}/attachments/ref_TEiIdZZc/wordpress_menu_5.png)

-### Adding Buy Button to Wix
+### Add a Buy Button to Wix

-After you've created a Buy Button in your X-Cart admin, you can add it to your Wix website using the Wix Website Editor.
+After a Buy Button has been created in your X-Cart admin, you can add it to your Wix website using the Wix Website Editor.

-If you want to display more than one product on your Wix website, simply copy-paste several embed codes one after another.
+If you want to display more than one product on your Wix website, simply copy and paste several embed codes one after another.
 They will be displayed on the same line, as long as there is enough horizontal space.

 1. Start by creating a Buy Button and then copy its embed code.